 The downside?
 Rooms at the Newton are rather frayed and worn.
 If somebody could put a few bucks into this place it could be a jewel.
-The bar was nice, and we enjoyed a cold one before heading to where most Californians like to go on a hot day…the beach!
+The bar was nice, and we enjoyed a cold one before heading to where most Californians like to go on a hot day … at the beach!

 Due to my affinity for Dick Clark, I had booked the Bandstand for our 7:30 dinner.
 We left early to check out the area, and very near the Bandstand stood a monument…a mysterious monument located on a grassy area called The Links.
 According to its plaque.
 “The monument known as the Toorie appeared overnight in August 1859.
 Local legend has it that the structure was erected overnight by apprentice masons working all night to Dr. Grigor’s plan, using stones from the old riverside Kirk, during a local dispute a year later the monument was wrecked, but was restored to it’s present form by the local council.”
 Who is Dr. Grigor?
 What is a Toorie?
 No one seems to know.